 You can get the Hydrea Body Brush on The Skin Nerd store!

 Spotty Backs & Bums

 You may get facial spots and no body spots, you may get both or you may only get spots on your back or bum – sometimes, life is a bit unfair.
 It is hard to decipher the exact reasons that people get congestion on their body.
 It can be your washing powder, it can be the shower gel you’re using, it can be repetitive friction from bags and things like that, it can be from wearing non-breathable clothing, among bazillions of other reasons.
 If you think it’s any of those things, try to exclude them from your life if possible.
 It sounds like a big ask but if you really want rid of them, just go buy some cotton knickers and quit your whining (I jest, I know that it can be a true struggle to deal with).

 If you’re trying to prep your body for your holiday, get started on doing this sooner rather than later.
-Rome wasn’t built in a day, as our Nerdettes say.
+Rome wasn’t built in a day.
 For maximum benefits, the longer you do it for, the better but definitely don’t stop on holidays!
 Bring your products with you and do it all the way through ’em to keep that glow going (however, be wary of acids as they can make the skin more photosensitive) and don’t forget a high factor, broad spectrum sunscreen either.